Architecture

 For existing GNSS signal generation, Skydel already knows all the signals specifications and how to generate the navigation message bits and the code chips.
 However, in order to generate a “custom signal”, users must provide information and compiled code to Skydel.

-As it is shown on the diagram, the user needs to provide an XML file and a C++ shared library (.dll in Windows or .so in Linux) for each custom signal.
-Nevertheless, the same library can be shared by several custom signals.
+As shown in the diagram above, users needs to provide an XML file and a C++ shared library (.dll in Windows or .so in Linux) for each custom signal.
+Note that the same library can be shared by several custom signals.

-As for the legacy signals, Skydel Engine automatically simulates the satellite visibility, signal dynamics and impairments (atmospheric delays, multipaths).
-The custom signal user just has to provide the signal data in the correct timeframe scheduled by the Skydel Engine.
+For the legacy signals, Skydel automatically simulates the satellite visibility, signal dynamics and impairments (atmospheric delays, multipaths).
+The custom signal user must provide the signal data in the correct timeframe scheduled by the Skydel Engine.

 The IQ samples are generated according to the following equation: